-The AXLE CONTROL lever (See Figures 3-1 and 3-4) is the control on the rear with three positions:
+The AXLE CONTROL lever (See Figures 3-1 and 3-4.) is located on the control panel.
+It is the third lever with three positions:

-LOAD In this position, the undercarriage slides forward for loading.
+LOAD In this position, the undercarriage slides forward for .
 CENTER This is the neutral position.
 TRANSPORT In this position, the undercarriage slides to the rear.
 The undercarriage must be in the rear-most position for transport.